 Generational Similarities & Differences

-Unlike my my mom who was a late baby boomer, the millennial generation is in quite the unique position.
-On one hand we have had college and student loans impressed on us since an early age, and on the other we have seen the world shift to the technology era we now live in.
+Unlike my mom who was a late baby boomer, the millennial generation is in quite a unique position.
+On one hand, we have had college and student loans impressed on us since an early age, and on the other, we have seen the world shift to the technology era we now live in.

 Even with the seemingly endless opportunities the tech age provides, some things remain constant, like personal finance.
 In fact, with consumerism and social media, the more old school when it comes to personal finance, the better.